-Beyond using social media platforms and owned media, investing in search engine optimization (SEO) plays a massive role in developing a brand’s identity and repositioning them in the market.
-While it is impossible to remove negative reviews and news articles from search engines, there are ways to fix a company’s online reputation.
-Nevertheless, brands need to be careful what they do to counteract a negative reputation.
-Otherwise, they may put themselves in a worse position than when they started.
+Beyond using social media platforms and owned media, investing in search engine optimization (SEO) plays a massive role in developing a brand’s identity and repositioning you in the market.
+While it is impossible to remove negative reviews and news articles from search engines, there are ways to fix your company’s online reputation.
+Nevertheless, you need to be careful what you do to counteract a negative reputation.
+Otherwise, you may put yourself in a worse position than you were in when you started out.

 Additionally, according to over 65% of business leaders, social media platforms can worsen a brand crisis.
-To successfully reposition, companies need to take control of all their owned media.
-This can mean anything from taking charge of conversations on their website-affiliated blogs, social media channels, review websites, and any other online platform.
+To successfully reposition, you need to take control of all your owned media.
+This can mean anything from taking charge of conversations on your website-affiliated blog, social media channels, review websites, and any other online platform.

-Secondly, companies can keep track of the hashtags and keywords they use and use social listening tools to pick up on conversations that are positively and negatively impacting a brand.
+Secondly, you can keep track of the hashtags and keywords you use and use social listening tools to pick up on conversations that are positively and negatively impacting a brand.

 Successful Examples of Brand Repositioning

-1) Taco Bell – From cheap mexican food to youth lifestyle brand
+1) Taco Bell – From cheap Mexican food to a youth lifestyle brand

 2) Gucci – From sleek and sexy to Insta-worthy and progressive